infinitymdm/cs5783project/ieee/main.typ

         models in the ensemble.
     ]
 ) <alg-uniform>

-We applied the uniform soup recipe to our ensemble of 9 fine-tuned models, producing the resulting `uniform` model.
-Using the same sampling routine that was applied to `cin256`, we sampled the new `uniform` model.
-Several samples are displayed in @fig-uniform-samples.

-#figure(
-    grid(
-        columns: 2,
-        image("uniform/sample_-00001.png"),
-        image("uniform/sample_000000.png"),
-        image("uniform/sample_000001.png"),
-        image("uniform/sample_000002.png"),
-    ),
-    caption: [4 class-conditioned samples from the `uniform` model.]
-) <fig-uniform-samples>

-Unsurprisingly, the `uniform` model exhibits the same behavior as the finely tuned models used to create it.
-While the samples appear to be perceptually identical, they have different SHA256 digests.
-Therefore we assume that at least some of their content differs, though it may not be easily discernible by eye.

 === Greedy Soup
 The greedy soup recipe is simply a greedy algorithm: for each model in the ensemble, average its